pascalpdx/brainsilo.org/content/about/equipment.md

 - Breadboards
 - Heat shrink gun
 - Various parts (LEDs, resistors, stepper and servo motors and more)
+- Test equipment

 ## Other Things

 - Photography strobe setup
-- Tons of hand tools
+- Lots of hand tools
 - Drawing and painting supplies
 - Work benches
 - Whiteboards
+- Kitchenette
+- Heating/AC

 ## Have a Donation?

 Head over to our [Donate page](/donate/) to learn how donations work at Chimera.